mahozad/wavy-slider/README.md

 </details>

-Using the WavySlider is much like using the Material Slider (you can even make it a regular flat slider):
+Using the WavySlider is much like using the Material Slider (you can even make it a regular flat Slider):

 ```kotlin
 import ir.mahozad.multiplatform.wavyslider.material/*OR material3*/.WavySlider